Free subexponentiality: Relationship between Cauchy and Voiculescu transforms

-Conversely, assume the statement~\eqref{Voiculescu remainder}.
+Conversely, assume the statement (\hyperlink{Voiculescuremainder}{iii}).
 Then the assumptions on $r_\phi$ imply the analogous properties for $r_R\equiv r_K$.
-Further, as $\mu$ is in $\mathcal M_p$, $zK(z) = z(1+zR_\mu(z))$ satisfies the hypothesis~\eqref{R1} for the class $\mathcal R_{p,0}$.
+Further, as $\mu$ is in $\mathcal M_p$, $zK(z) = z(1+zR_\mu(z))$ satisfies the hypothesis~(\hyperlink{R1}{R1}) for the class $\mathcal R_{p,0}$.
 Also, the remainder term of Taylor series expansion of $zK(z)$ is also given by $r_R\equiv r_K\ll1$.
-The lower bound for the imaginary part of the remainder term in the hypothesis~\eqref{R3} follows from its regular variation and the fact that $\alpha\in[p, p+1)$.
-The lower bound in the hypothesis~\eqref{R2} is part of the statement~\eqref{Voiculescu remainder}.
-The lower bound for the real part of the remainder term in the hypothesis~\eqref{R3} is also a part of the statement~\eqref{Voiculescu remainder} for Theorems~\ref{thm: error equiv} and~\ref{thm: error equiv eq p}, while it follows from the statement~\eqref{Voiculescu remainder-0} for Theorem~\ref{thm: error equiv-0}, as both the real and imaginary parts become asymptotically equivalent and regularly varying of index $\alpha$ with $\alpha\in[0,1)$.
-Finally, the asymptotic equivalence in~\eqref{R4prime} for Theorem~\ref{thm: error equiv-0} is a part of the statement~\eqref{Voiculescu remainder-0}.
-Thus, again for each of Theorems~\ref{thm: error equiv}--\ref{thm: error equiv-0}, $zK(z)$ belongs to $\mathcal R_{p,0}$.
+The lower bound for the imaginary part of the remainder term in the hypothesis (\hyperlink{R3}{R3}) follows from its regular variation and the fact that $\alpha\in[p, p+1)$.
+The lower bound in the hypothesis~(\hyperlink{R2}{R2}) is part of the statement (\hyperlink{Voiculescuremainder}{iii}).
+The lower bound for the real part of the remainder term in the hypothesis (\hyperlink{R3}{R3}) is also a part of the statement (\hyperlink{Voiculescuremainder}{iii}) for Theorems~\ref{thmerrorequiv} and~\ref{thmerrorequiveqp}, while it follows from the statement (\hyperlink{Voiculescuremainder-0}{iii}) for Theorem~\ref{thmerrorequiv-0}, as both the real and imaginary parts become asymptotically equivalent and regularly varying of index $\alpha$ with $\alpha\in [0,1)$.
+Finally, the asymptotic equivalence in (\hyperlink{R4prime}{R4$'$}) for Theorem~\ref{thmerrorequiv-0} is a part of the statement (\hyperlink{Voiculescuremainder-0}{iii}).
+Thus, again for each of Theorems~\ref{thmerrorequiv}--\ref{thmerrorequiv-0}, $zK(z)$ belongs to $\mathcal R_{p,0}$.
 Then apply Proposition~\ref{fraction-taylor} on $K$ and then Proposition~\ref{inverse-taylor} on $z/K(z)=L(z)$ to obtain $H_\mu(z)$.
-Arguing, by checking the asymptotic equivalences as in the direct case, we obtain the required conclusions about $r_H$ and hence $r_G$ given in the statement~\eqref{Cauchy remainder} for each of Theorems~\ref{thm: error equiv}--\ref{thm: error equiv-0}.
+Arguing, by checking the asymptotic equivalences as in the direct case, we obtain the required conclusions about $r_H$ and hence $r_G$ given in the statement (\hyperlink{Cauchyremainder}{ii}) for each of Theorems~\ref{thmerrorequiv}--\ref{thmerrorequiv-0}.